garronej/vite-envs/README.md

 and do the substitution on the server before serving the app.
 This solution involves a lot of hard to maintain scripting.

-This module abstract away the burden of managing environment variable injection as well as providing a type-safe way to retrieve them in your code.
+This module abstract away the burden of managing environment variable injection as well as providing a type-safe way to access them in your code.

 # Step by step guide